sean-a-kuhn/java_challenge_1/README.md

 In my implementation, I use the definition as a wrapper function for a recursive method requiring an arraylist to be passed in as an argument as well as the node.

+TO TEST: create a graph within the main method, and pass in a node from the graph into the walkGraph(____) method call.